loafthecomputerphile/fjml/README.md

         }
         ```

-        Using extention imports like this is equivalent to:
+        Using extension imports like this is equivalent to:
         - With the `using` key:
             -
             ```python